raspine/flexibleArms2Brymen/README.md

-# flexible_arms2brymen
+# flexibleArms2Brymen
-3d model that makes it possible to attach a Brymen multimeter to flexible arms (water pipes)
+3d model that makes it possible to attach a Brymen multimeter to flexible arms (water pipes).
+See attached image.